Innovative talent will ensure the future of home care

 We asked Julide Tunali, Senior Manager in the Engineering & Supply Chain - Healthcare & Life Sciences division at recruitment specialist Robert Walters, what the future of the healthcare sector holds, and more specifically why innovative talent is essential to guarantee efficient home care in the future.

-Looking for a new professional challenge in healthcare?
-Check out our latest healthcare jobs.
+Looking for a new career in healthcare?
+Check out our latest healthcare jobs and apply today.

-Need to hire a healthcare professional for your team?
-Contact Julide Tunali or upload your vacancy today.
+Need to recruit a healthcare professional for your team?
+Contact Julide Tunali or upload your vacancy.